Your devices and Your drivers WANT inBranch Devices

 The hardware providers you choose will supply device drivers which will provide an interface for applications to connect to.
 Typically, device driver interfaces are a mixture of JPOS, COM, XFS.

 inBranch Devices provides a single point of integration from a browser application to all of the devices connected to the machine.
 It exposes a JPOS API for all devices and communicates using the Stomp protocol (websocket with a fallback to long polling) from the browser.

 inBranch Devices is a stateless application, the devices themselves will have their own state, however.

-Built using Spring Boot, inBranch Devices is a self contained application.
+inBranch Devices is a self contained application built using Spring Boot.

 Branch Technology Configuration

-Given the manner in which security and infrastructure have moved, inBranch Devices can be installed directly on a PC, or virtual PC and has been tested with Citrix.
+Given the manner in which security and infrastructure have moved, inBranch Devices can be installed directly on a physical PC, or on a virtual PC and has been tested with Citrix.

 inBranch Devices architecture allows for the remote management of all devices.
-Antuar provides java classes for the application server to allow device management.
+Antuar provides java classes for your application server to allow device management centrally.